Software Testing or QA is the best platform for newcomers to enter into IT industry despite the misconceptions that it is a lesser or lower paid job.

 Some of the common attributes that all test cases have are:

-- Test case ID – For unique identification and tracking.
+- Test case ID: For unique identification and tracking.
 E.g.: TC_login_001

-- Test description – Brief explanation of the test condition tested
+- Test description: Brief explanation of the test condition tested

-- Expected result – Outcome as expected
+- Expected result: Outcome as expected

-- Status – Pass/Fail/No Run/Incomplete/Blocked – Describes the result of the test
+- Status: Pass/Fail/No Run/Incomplete/Blocked – Describes the result of the test

-- Comments – To additional details
+- Comments: For additional details

-- Executed by – Tester’s name
+- Executed by: Tester’s name

-- Defect ID – Defect logged against the test case, in case of test failure
+- Defect ID: Defect logged against the test case in case of test failure

-- Configuration details – OS, Browser, Platform, device information (optional)
+- Configuration details: OS, Browser, Platform, device information (optional)

 Recommended read =>

-#3.
-Test Process – What tests to perform?
+#3) Test Process – What Tests to Perform

 For example: If it is an online commerce portal, then stress testing and load testing are mandatory.
 However, some of the test types that should not be missed are: